sstark-Mason/qualtrics-js-svlib/README.md

 `correctChoices` specifies choices that are considered correct.
 Correct choices are highlighted green and increase the respondant's stored comprehension score.
 Choices that are not specified in `correctChoices` are assumed to be incorrect and are highlighted red.

 `requiredChoices` specifies choices that are required to be selected in order to continue.
 By default, these are the same as `correctChoices` (i.e., demonstration of comprehension is required to continue to the next page).
 If you want to set a required choice without scoring it (e.g., "By selecting this box, I indicate that I understand and I'm ready to continue."), simply specify `requiredChoices` without specifying `correctChoices`.

+Comprehension questions are scored against a baseline of randomly selecting a correct answer.
+A correct choice is worth $ 1 - (hiddenCorrectChoices / hiddenChoices) $ at the time the choice is selected.
+For example, a question with 4 possible choices and 1 correct choice is worth $ 1 - (1/4) = 0.75$.

+When a choice is selected, its correctness is revealed and it's removed from the set of hidden choices.
+For example, selecting an incorrect choice on the first attempt of the above question makes it equivalent to a question with 3 possible choices and 1 correct choice.
+Selecting the correct choice on the second attempt is then worth $ 1 - (1/3) = 0.667 $.

+(I may change this to $0.5 - (n/(n+m))$.
+I may also add selectable modes, such as only increasing score if no incorrect choices are selected.
+Any thoughts here are appreciated.)